A topic from the subject of Biochemistry in Chemistry.

 6. Wash the Organic Layer: Wash the organic layer with 10 mL of deionized water to remove any remaining impurities.
 Drain the water layer into the waste container.

-7. Dry the Organic Layer: Transfer the organic layer to a clean round-bottom flask and add a small amount of anhydrous sodium sulfate to remove any residual water.
+7. Dry the Organic Layer: Transfer the organic layer to a clean, dry round-bottom flask and add a small amount of anhydrous sodium sulfate to remove any residual water.
 Swirl the flask gently and allow the solid sodium sulfate to settle to the bottom.

 8. Filter the Organic Layer: Filter the dried organic layer through a Büchner funnel fitted with filter paper to remove the solid sodium sulfate.
-Collect the filtrate in a clean round-bottom flask.
+Collect the filtrate in a clean, dry round-bottom flask.

-9. Crystallize the Aspirin: Evaporate the solvent (ethanol) from the filtrate using a rotary evaporator or by placing the flask in a warm water bath while blowing a gentle stream of air over the surface.
-As the solvent evaporates, aspirin crystals will start to form.
+9. Crystallize the Aspirin: Evaporate the solvent (ethanol) from the filtrate using a rotary evaporator or by placing the flask in an ice bath.
+As the solution cools, aspirin crystals will form.

-10. Collect and Purify the Aspirin Crystals: Once all the solvent has evaporated, collect the aspirin crystals by vacuum filtration.
-Rinse the crystals with a small amount of cold ethanol to remove any impurities.
-Allow the crystals to dry completely.
+10. Collect and Purify the Aspirin Crystals: Once crystallization is complete, collect the aspirin crystals by vacuum filtration.
+Rinse the crystals with a small amount of ice-cold water or ethanol to remove any impurities.
+Allow the crystals to air dry completely.

 Significance